kenresoft/flight_tracker_and_bookings_ui_app/README.md

 # flight_tracker_and_bookings_ui_app

-Flutter project of UI design from themeforest.
+Flutter live app project of UI design from themeforest.
 It is for easy flight bookings and tracking.

 ## Getting Started